sparsh-ai/recohut/12-capstones/spectrum/README.md

 # Spectrum

-Disclaimer: This project is inspired from Udacity Nanodegreee project called `Sparkify`.

 ## Spectrum SQL Data Modeling with Postgres

 In this, we will model the data with Postgres and build an ETL pipeline using Python.
 The fact and dimension tables for a star database schema for a particular analytic focus is defined, and an ETL pipeline that transfers data from files in two local directories into these tables in Postgres using Python and SQL was developed.